Lausbert/Exermote/ExermoteSgan/README.md

 ## Results

 The results could be described as mixed at best.
-Below you can see results for within-subject testing.
+Below you can see some results for within-subject testing.
 The SGAN and our baseline model was trained on 80% of acceleration data and tested on 20% of acceleration data of individual 3.

 <p align="center">
 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individual_3_testing_on_individual_3_split_1.0_accelerations.png" width="350">